ASU tops U.S. News & World Report list of most innovative schools

-U.S. News and World Report listed Arizona State University at the top of “most innovative schools” list in the newly released U.S. News & World Report college rankings for 2016.
-ASU's Wrigley Hall, pictured, is home to some of that innovation as it houses the School for Sustainability.
+Arizona State University tops the list of “most innovative schools” in the newly released U.S. News & World Report college rankings for 2016.

 “Most innovative” is a new category for the widely touted set of annual rankings by the news magazine, which compares more than 1,500 institutions on a variety of metrics.